section-engineering-education/engineering-education/content/articles/implementing-laravel-queues/index.md

   - url: /engineering-education/implementing-laravel-queues/hero.png
     alt: Implementing Queues in Laravel 8
 ---
-In some cases, companies experience numerous challenges when managing their services.
+Companies may experience numerous challenges when managing their services or applications.
 For example, firms may need to send emails to millions of users or perform database backups.
 All of these operations require massive computing power.
 <!--more-->
 Running all of these services at once could affect the performance of the application.
 As a result, users may become frustrated due to the long delays.
 Laravel seeks to resolve this issue through the use of queues.

 ### Prerequisites
 To follow along, you need to have installed Laravel 8 on your computer.
-Some knowledge of PHP and Laravel is also crucial.
+Having some knowledge of PHP and Laravel is also crucial.
 The key Laravel components that will be used in this project are [Mail](https://laravel.com/docs/8.x/mail) and [Jobs](https://laravel.com/docs/8.x/scheduling).

 ### Objectives
 By the end of this tutorial, you should be able to enhance your application's performance by delaying the running of certain services.

 ### What is Laravel queue
 A queue involves placing things in order.
 For instance, a queue management system can be used to serve customers on a first-come-first-serve basis.

 This is no different from the Laravel queue.
 It serves the same job by ensuring that programs or services are executed in a certain order.

 For example, you have an application that requires users to sign up and then send them a One-Time-Password (OTP) or even a welcome email.
 Though this is a great implementation, it may slow down the application's performance.
 Laravel queues can help salvage this situation.